smart-on-fhir/client-node/docs/hapi.md

 **IMPORTANT!** This module assumes that you use `hapi-server-session` in your app.
 However, it does not matter how you configure the session and what storage mechanism you are using for that.
 If you are not using `hapi-server-session`, then you will have to create a custom storage.
-See [The storage interface](storage.md) below for details.
+See [The storage interface](storage.md) for details.

 #### `authorize(request, h)`
-This is typically used as handler for your launchUri:
+This is typically used as handler for your `launchUri`:
 ```js
 const Hapi = require("hapi");
 const smart = require("../lib/hapi")({